NREL/OpenStudio-analysis-spreadsheet/README.md

 ```

-If you are using XML (via the BCL gem) then by default the path to the libxml dlls is not included.
+If you are using XML (via the BCL gem) then by default the path to the libxml DLLs is not included.
 You will need to add the path by hand.
 To do this find where the DLLs are by going to your Ruby installation directory and making sure they exist.
 Typically the installation will be something like:

 ```
 C:\Ruby<RUBY_VERSION>\lib\ruby\gems\<RUBY_VERSION>\gems\libxml-ruby-<GEM_VERSION>\lib\libs